cms-svj/SVJProduction/README.md

 The script [runProd.py](./batch/runProd.py) can create and submit a chain of jobs to run all\* signal production steps.
 This script automates the creation of a [job chain](https://github.com/kpedro88/CondorProduction#job-chains).
+It can be run from any CMSSW release in the chain and will execute each step in its appropriate CMSSW release.

 \* Gridpack production should be run separately, since a single gridpack can be reused by multiple jobs.